creallo logo

 Conclusion: Optimize Wall Thickness at the Design Stage

-If minimum thickness requirements are not met,
+If minimum thickness requirements are not met, model revisions will delay production schedules.

 By incorporating process-specific wall thickness standards during design, you can: